Kansas has the highest electric rates in the region.

 2020: Passed HB 2585, eliminating state income tax for utilities, reducing gas and electric rates

 2021: Ensured securitization legislation contained strong consumer protections

-2022: Working to limit annual electric rate increases
+2022: Proposed legislation to limit annual electric rate increases

 Intervene in utility rate requests